wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 next: T-1.III
 ---

-1.&emsp;Revelation induces complete but temporary suspension of doubt and fear.
+1. Revelation induces complete but temporary suspension of doubt and fear.
 ²It reflects the original form of communication between God and His creations, involving the extremely personal sense of creation sometimes sought in physical relationships.
 ³Physical closeness cannot achieve it.
 ⁴Miracles, however, are genuinely interpersonal, and result in true closeness to others.